If you have a question that is not answered below, please e-mail us at firstname.lastname@example.org.

 If the Balance Due on your semester bill is zero or a negative amount, you do not need to return the bill to us unless there are changes to be made.

 How will I be notified that my loan has been applied to my student account?

 Loans that arrive electronically are deposited into the student's account within three business days.
 Students are sent a letter notifying them of the date of the loan's arrival, the amount of the loan, and the lender's name.
 Students whose loans arrive by mail are notified to come to Student Accounts in order to endorse their loan check.
 After obtaining the student's signature, the check is deposited into the student's account.

 When will I receive my refund?

 A student will receive a refund when their account shows an overpayment.
 This may occur when loans, grants, scholarships, or out of pocket payments exceed the cost of your tuition and fees for the semester.
 Refunds are processed within ten business days of the account showing a credit balance.
-Refunds will be processed by the original method of payment.
+Except for certain refunds involving Direct Parent Plus Loans, refunds will be processed to the student.

 My semester bill indicates that I will be receiving a refund.
 Can I use this anticipated refund to purchase my books?

 Yes, if your semester bill shows an overpayment under Total Amount Due you can use this anticipated refund to purchase your textbooks.
 Bring your tuition bill to our department and we will provide you with further information.